Paytm IPO to open today: Should you subscribe to the issue?

 Further, any delay in execution in any of the business segments can potentially affect the valuation as best case scenario is already priced in.
 "Most of the positives are already getting captured in the current valuation, leaving little room for sustainable upside," the report said.

-Choice Broking has given a buy call for long term to the share sale.
+Choice Broking has given a buy call to the share sale in the long term .

 "There is a large section of population who are underserved in payments and financial services products.
 Also, there is vast population of small businesses, which have not witnessed the benefits of digital commerce.
 One97 Communications has a large addressable market to serve.
 At the higher price band of Rs 2,150, it is demanding an EV/Sales multiple of 46.1x, which seems to be stretched," the brokerage said.